winter-yuki/kotlin-self-types/README.md

 A **self-type** refers to the type on which a method is called (more formally called the *receiver*).

-We will use `Self(C)` type notation that refers to self-type to with class `C` (called *origin*) and has scope of class `C`.
+We will use `Self(C)` type notation denoting self-type that is declared in class `C` (called *origin*) and has scope of class `C`.

 ## Motivation

-Self-types can be emulated by weird boilerplate code with recursive generics and/or some additional casts.
-But they are useful in some popular patterns, so there can be reason to make them a language feature.
+Self-types can be emulated with weird boilerplate code using recursive generics and/or some additional casts.
+But they are needed in some useful patterns, so there can be a reason to make them a language feature.
+Moreover, self-types bypasses are enough cumbersome to make less suitable design choices in some cases.

-Possibility to use `Self` in all this positions will be discussed in the next section.
+Possibility to use `Self` in different positions will be discussed in the next section.

 ### Transformation chains